run2go/DroneController/README.md

 - Keybind: `CTRL + SPACE`

 ## Usage
-Enable the DroneController via your gesture hotkey to boot it up.
+Enable the DroneController via your gesture hotkey to boot it up.<br>
 Use your camera/mouselook and aim at your desired target, followed by activation of the detect gesture.

-The HUD will display the current target position (vector) or object/agent name if possible while in tracking mode.
+The HUD hovertext will display the current target position (vector) or object/agent name if possible while in tracking mode.<br>

-Configuration Parameter names and their default values:
+As for the buttons on the HUD itself, they have the following functions:
+- On/Off Toggle
+- Switch between default & polygon mode
+- Add (Rez) drone
+- Remove last drone
+- Purge all drones in the simulator

+The "Rotation" and "Distance" sections ontop are both sliders.<br>
+Left to right equals 0-100% of the ROTATING & DISTANCE params respectively.

+## Configuration Parameters
 ```py
 RATE     0.1 # Tick rate for position updates
 CHECK    5.0 # Health check interval for drone status